terrelsa13/MUMC/README.md

 You get the point right?

 ## Step 5: Oh Yeah, Duh!
-### Objective - Here are some subtlies to keep in mind when building Filter Statements
+### Objective - Here are some subtleties to keep in mind when building Filter Statements

 Filter Statements which imply played media items with only negative play counts, like the ones below, will be evaluted as play_count=0 (i.e. unplayed).